neon-sunset/fast-cache/README.md

 ## Features and design philosophy
 - In-memory cache for items with expiration time and automatic eviction
-- Easy to use - no need to configure or initialize, just `dotnet add package FastCache.Cached` and you are ready to go.
-Behavior can be further customized via env variables / appcontext switches (tentative)
+- Little to no ceremony - no need to configure or initialize, just add the package and you are ready to go.
+Behavior can be further customized via env variables
-- High performance: low access/store latency and high throughput
 - Focused design allows to reduce memory footprint per item and minimize overhead via inlining and static dispatch
-- Performance and scaling covering both simplest applications and highly loaded services.
+- High performance and scaling covering both simplest applications and highly loaded services.
 Can handle 1-100M+ items with O(1) access/storage time and O(n~) memory cost/cpu time cost for full eviction
 - Lock-free and wait-free access and storage of cache items.
 Performance will scale with threads, data synchronization cost is minimal thanks to 'NonBlocking.ConcurrentDictionary' backing store by Vladimir Sadov
 - Multi-key and composite-key store access without collisions between key types.
 Collisions are avoided by dispering type hashcode with value hashcode to compose cache item key ('int')
 - Handles timezone/dst updates on most platforms by relying on system uptime timestamp for item expiration - `Environment.TickCount64` which is also significantly faster than `DateTime.UtcNow`